What Is Peripheral Artery Disease (PAD)?

 Dr. Peter Libby

-At Harvard Medical School, through his work in the 1990s, he fundamentally changed how we think about peripheral artery disease (PAD) and arterial disease.
+At Harvard Medical School, through his work in the 1990s, he fundamentally changed how we think about peripheral artery disease and arterial disease.
 He established that atherosclerosis is not just fat accumulation—it is an inflammatory process.
 The body’s own immune system is involved in building those plaques inside arteries.
 This insight changed treatment strategies for PAD and cardiovascular disease globally.

 Dr. Valentin Fuster